jjcarrier/PS-HelpParser/README.md

 Install-Module -Name "PSReadLine" -Repository PSGallery
 ```

-The following is a configuration a recommended configuration that can be added
+The following a recommended configuration that can be added to `$PROFILE`.
+The
-to `$PROFILE`.
-The last line being the most essential setting.
+last line being the most essential setting.

 ```pwsh
 Set-PSReadLineOption -HistoryNoDuplicates:$true